Makeup Artist Job Description

 A makeup artist certification is not always required depending on your state, but a portfolio is essential.
 Take high-quality pictures of your work as you go from project to project throughout school and beyond, keep in touch with people you've work with and shamelessly ask for testimonials and referrals, and be open to working with new experts, products and techniques as opportunities arise.
 People skills are essential, and it helps to maintain a reputation of working well with demanding actors, directors, photographers and brides.

-According to the Bureau of Labor Statistics May 2012 data, salaries for makeup-artists can range from $22,850 to $117,720 depending on location, level of experience and quality of portfolios.
+According to the Bureau of Labor Statistics May 2012 data, a makeup artist salary can range from $22,850 to $117,720 depending on location, level of experience and quality of portfolios.
 This is a huge and highly unusual variance.
-This is because many makeup artists offer their services part-time or work locally in salons and retail stores, but on the other end of the scale, there are world-famous celebrity makeup artists who work in film and television that command higher salaries.
-One thing the BLS cannot accurately account for, though, is tips and gratuities makeup artists earn, so the lowest salary on their scale may not be accurate.
+This is because many makeup artists offer their services part-time or work locally in salons and retail stores, but on the other end of the scale, there are world-famous celebrity artists who work in film and television that command higher salaries.
+One thing the BLS cannot accurately account for, though, is tips and gratuities earned, so the lowest makeup artist salary on their scale may not be accurate.
 The median salary for makeup artists is $64,450 before tips – one of the highest of any of the beauty professions on this site.
 The top paying states for makeup occupations are New York, California, Massachusetts, Pennsylvania and Michigan, commanding $52,490 to $91,640 per year mean wages (that’s $25 to $44 hourly).

 The top five states with the highest levels of employment for makeup occupations are New York, California, Florida, Nevada and Pennsylvania.
 The top four metro areas with the highest levels of employment are Los Angeles metro, New York City metro, Santa Ana/Anaheim metro and Las Vegas metro.
 The makeup field is not the easiest to break into for the higher-salary jobs, though.
 The BLS projected new job growth at about 3% for this decade, slower than the average for all professionals.
 It will take education, hard work and dedication to get ahead in his field.